noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

   counterpartyChannelIdentifier: Identifier,
   version: string
 ): (version: string, err: Error) {
-  // only unordered channels allowed. this is bcuz ordered channels close on timeout
+  // only ordered channels allowed. this is because we only submit the changeset of permissions
-  // we dont want that. do we? todo
-  // but also, because we only submit the changeset of permissions and not the entire
+  // and not the entire permission set.
+Therefore to ensure the permissions updates are applied
-  // permission set, Ordered channels would make sense, to ensure n packet is accepted
+  // in the right order, the channel needs to be ordered.
-  // before n+1. e.g we  add Alice to bloccklist in n, but remove Alice in n+1. if they
+  // e.g If Alice is added to blacklist in packet `n` and removed from blacklist in packet `n+`
+  // and we allow unordered channel, the packets could be processed in wrong order and might end
-  // are processed in wrong order, we will end up with state where Alice is still blocked abortTransactionUnless(order === UNORDERED) abortTransactionUnless(portIdentifier === "ics21host")
+  // up in a situation where Alice is in the blacklist even though she shouldnt be. abortTransactionUnless(order === ORDERED) abortTransactionUnless(portIdentifier === "ics21host")
   // only allow channels to be created on the "ics21mirror" port on the counterparty chain abortTransactionUnless(counterpartyPortIdentifier === "ics21mirror")
   // currently only v1 of ICS21 is supported
+  versionMetadata = version as ics21types.VersionMetadata
-  abortTransactionUnless(version === "ics21-1")
+  abortTransactionUnless(versionMetadata.Version === "ics21-1")
+  // ensure that only one ICS21 channel can be tied to an ICS20 channel. mirrorICS20CH = keeper.GetChannelMapping(versionMetadata.HostICS20CH)
+  abortTransactionUnless(mirrorICS20CH === "")
   return version, nil
 }
 ```